Samuel Annesley: Life

 He was a major influence on the views and perhaps even the prose style of Daniel Defoe.
 One exercise required Defoe to take notes of the weekly sermons and reconstruct the whole argument point by point from the notes.
 Defoe wrote in 1697 a pamphlet on "The Character of the late Dr Samuel Annesley by way of Elegy".

 Death

-He died on 31 December 1696, his funeral sermon being preached by Daniel Williams, while Daniel Defoe, a member of his congregation, wrote an elegy on his death:
+Annesley died on 31 December 1696.
+His funeral sermon was given by Daniel Williams, while Daniel Defoe, a member of his congregation, wrote an elegy on his death: